Leinster Senior Football Championship: Leinster SFC moments

+Format

 Overview

 The Leinster Championship is a single elimination tournament.
 Each team is afforded only one defeat before being eliminated from the championship.
 The draw is seeded, with the previous year's semi-finalists receiving byes to the quarter-finals.
 Six of the remaining seven teams are drawn together in three first round matches, while the seventh team also receives a bye to the quarter-finals.

 In September 2019, the Leinster Council decided against awarding champions Dublin a bye into the semi-final stage; instead deciding to retain the status quo.
 The Leinster Council did, however, introduce a semi-final draw scheduled for the Sunday night when all quarter-final winners were confirmed, meaning that semi-finalists would not know if they were on the champions' side of the draw until two weeks before the game.

-Later 2022 for 2023 campaign a possible system change is needed another team to Dublin is overdue to win the title.